Voronezh: Climate

+Voronezh has a humid continental climate (Köppen: Dfb) with long, cold winters and warm to hot summers.
+Winters are slightly milder than in areas further north and east, and snow season last shorter than in these areas.
+Summer temperatures can often go over 35 C, and sometimes over 40 C.

 Transportation

 Air

 The city is served by the Voronezh International Airport, which is located north of the city and is home to Polet Airlines.
 Voronezh is also home to the Pridacha Airport, a part of a major aircraft manufacturing facility VASO (Voronezhskoye Aktsionernoye Samoletostroitelnoye Obshchestvo, Voronezh aircraft production association) where the Tupolev Tu-144 (known in the West as the "Concordski"), was built and the only operational unit is still stored.
 Voronezh also hosts the Voronezh Malshevo air force base in the southwest of the city, which, according to a Natural Resources Defense Council report, houses nuclear bombers.

 Rail

 Since 1868, there is a railway connection between Voronezh and Moscow.
 Rail services form a part of the South Eastern Railway of the Russian Railways.
 Destinations served direct from Voronezh include Moscow, Kyiv, Kursk, Novorossiysk, Sochi, and Tambov.
 The main train station is called Voronezh-1 railway station and is located in the center of the city.